• Home

 When There’s Half a Loaf Left

-If it’s a day or two past its prime — a little dry, slightly stiff — here’s how to give it a second life.
+If it’s a bit beyond its prime a few days, still slightly dry, and a little bit stiff here’s how you can give it a second life!

 Banana Bread French Toast